Sapphirine/Market-Strategy-Suggestions-for-B2C-Websites/README.md

 Overview

-We used 2 methods to analyze the dataset, so there are 2 folders, each is a java maven project.
+There are 3 folders, 2 of them are java maven projects, since we used 2 methods to analyze the dataset.
+The other folder 'bigdata' contains the Ruby on Rails project for the website.
 You could go to http://secret-beyond-5169.herokuapp.com to see the outcome of our analysis.

 Usage